sciencestoked/Age_Classification_of_Indian_Actors/readme.md

 ## **Age Detection of Indian Actors**

-This project aims to classify Indian actors into three age groups: MIDDLE, YOUNG, and OLD, using deep learning techniques.
-The dataset consists of approximately 19,000 images and is highly imbalanced, which is handled using label smoothing regularization and stratified K-fold cross-validation techniques.
+This project employs deep learning techniques to classify Indian actors into three age groups: MIDDLE, YOUNG, and OLD.
+The dataset encompasses around 19,000 images, posing a challenge due to significant imbalance.
+We address this with label smoothing regularization and stratified K-fold cross-validation.

 ### **Dataset**

-The dataset used for this project is publicly available on the **[Analytics Vidhya website](https://datahack.analyticsvidhya.com/contest/practice-problem-age-detection/)**.
-It consists of images of Indian actors from different movies and TV shows, with ages ranging from 1 to 100 years old.
+The dataset is publicly available on the **[Analytics Vidhya website](https://datahack.analyticsvidhya.com/contest/practice-problem-age-detection/)**.
+It spans images of Indian actors across movies and TV shows, depicting ages from 1 to 100 years old.

 ### **Model Architecture**

-Several deep learning models were trained and tested for this project, including EfficientNet B2 and B3, ResNeXt50, and DenseNet121.
-The final model was created by ensembling the outputs of these models using averaging technique.
+Multiple deep learning models were employed, including EfficientNet B2 and B3, ResNeXt50, and DenseNet121.
+We finalized the model through ensembling these models' outputs using averaging.

 ### **Code**

-The code for this project is written in Python using the PyTorch and scikit-learn libraries.
-The main files in the repository include:
+Our code, implemented in Python using PyTorch and scikit-learn, is organized into key files:

-- **`data_preprocessing.ipynb`**: Jupyter notebook containing code for preprocessing the data, including resizing the images, converting them to grayscale, and splitting the dataset into training and validation sets.
+- **`data_preprocessing.ipynb`**: Jupyter notebook for preprocessing, including resizing, grayscale conversion, and dataset division.
-- **`train_models.ipynb`**: Jupyter notebook containing code for training the deep learning models using PyTorch, as well as the ensembling technique to create the final model.
+- **`train_models.ipynb`**: Jupyter notebook to train models using PyTorch and apply ensembling.
-- **`test_model.ipynb`**: Jupyter notebook containing code for testing the final model on the test dataset and generating the submission file.
+- **`test_model.ipynb`**: Jupyter notebook for testing the final model and generating submissions.
-- **`utils.py`**: Python script containing utility functions used in the project.
+- **`utils.py`**: Python script with utility functions.

 ### **Results**

-The final model achieved an accuracy of 92.7% and ranked 31 out of 8082 participants in the competition.
+The model achieved 92.7% accuracy, securing the 31st position out of 8082 participants in the competition.

 ### **Conclusion**

-This project demonstrates the use of deep learning techniques for age detection of Indian actors.
-The final model achieved high accuracy and can be used in real-world applications for automatic age detection in images and videos.
+This project showcases effective deep learning techniques for age detection in Indian actors.
+The high-performing model holds potential for real-world image and video applications, automating age detection with precision.